 The avid birdwatchers on board were blessed with another spectacular sighting before the sun had fully risen.
 This colorful fella is a Capped Heron, which is found in many parts of Central America and South America and is noteworthy for the brilliant blue and pink on his beak, bright yellow feathers, and those long skinny plumes that made it look like a more refined distant cousin to Africa’s famed Secretary Bird.

-In what became a daily routine, after breakfast we loaded up our gear into little skiffs and bid farewell to the Aquamarina, which would be our home away from home for the next week.
-The steel-hulled ship was precisely what I’d imagined in my fantasies about what an Amazon River cruise might be like, with 12 spacious passenger rooms, a great open bar/lounge area, an air-conditioned dining room, and a sweet little sun deck on top that was perfect for soaking in the surrounding view.
+In what became a daily routine, after breakfast we loaded up our gear into little skiffs and bid farewell to our riverboat, which would be our home away from home for the next week.
+The steel-hulled ship was precisely what I’d imagined in my fantasies about what an Amazon River cruise might be like, with 16 spacious passenger rooms, a great open bar/lounge area, an air-conditioned dining room, and a sweet little sun deck on top that was perfect for soaking in the surrounding view.
 But it was the skiffs by which we would do most of our exploring, venturing 600 miles up and down the Amazon and its various tributaries.

 It didn’t take long for us to get a gander at some of the Amazon’s amazing animal species.
 In the case of this pretty pink-toed tarantula, the wildlife came right to us!
 As our skiff was motoring along, the little fella suddenly emerged from his hidey-hole near the front of the boat, to the delight of pretty much everyone.
 Here, our naturalist guide Usiel Vasquez shows how tiny and friendly the spider is, and I love the way his hairs glisten in the morning sunlight.